Mapping Work Processes

 Preparation before Mapping Work Processes.

 Before the mapping work starts, how to build an effective and efficient team is a lesson you need to learn.
 It's one of the most important preparation work.
 You need to determine the number of team members, what's their roles, and how to assign tasks.
-In addition, you need to plan the time duration, find the relative sources of information and set the schedule.
-Go to Build a Team in Mapping Work Processes and Five Questions before Mapping Work Processes for more information.
+In addition, you need to plan the time duration, finds the relative sources of information and set the schedule.

 How to Map Work Processes?